weskerty/zeninternet-chromium/README.md

 <img width="1305" alt="image" src="https://github.com/user-attachments/assets/3086e330-df6e-4164-b4cd-ae102ebe7a4f" />

 ## [Guide](https://www.sameerasw.com/zen)

+## Bug Reporting 🐛

+Found a bug?
+Use the "Bug?" button in the extension popup for streamlined reporting!
+It automatically includes your extension settings and configuration data to help us debug faster.

 If you would like to contribute to the addon, please follow these steps: